Cash flows of the earnings-related pension system

 - the share of reinsurance in the insurance contributions

-The insurance contribution of the Unemployment Insurance Fund is used to pay for costs incurred from the pension accrued from periods of unemployment and education, as well as based on benefits received during periods of job alternation leave.
-The Unemployment Insurance Fund pays the Finnish Centre for Pensions an insurance contribution that the Finnish Centre for Pensions reimburses to the TyEL pension providers, the Seafarers’ Pension Fund, Keva, the Central Church Fund, the Social Insurance Institution (Kela), the Bank of Finland and the pension fund for the clergy of the Orthodox church.
-The Unemployment Insurance Fund also pays a separate contribution to the State Pension Fund.
+The contribution of the Employment Fund is used to pay for costs incurred from the pension accrued from periods of unemployment and education, as well as based on benefits received during periods of job alternation leave.
+The Employment Fund pays the Finnish Centre for Pensions a contribution that the Finnish Centre for Pensions reimburses to the TyEL pension providers, the Seafarers’ Pension Fund, Keva, the Central Church Fund, the Social Insurance Institution (Kela), the Bank of Finland and the pension fund for the clergy of the Orthodox church.
+The Employment Fund also pays a separate contribution to the State Pension Fund.

 The transfers include a transfer fee paid by pension providers in the private sector to the state, which is determined when state agencies, institutions or public utilities become shareholding companies or if their operations are transferred to existing shareholding companies.